Skip to content ↓

 We encourage all Sixth Form students to explore their post 18 options, whether that is University, apprenticeships, employment, a Gap year or other education or training.
 Opportunities for exploring future choices are available throughout the two years of Sixth Form.

 Sixth Form students are able to seek permission for up to five absences per academic year to attend visits to explore these post 18 options.
+They are able to go to university open days, taster lectures, work experience opportunities, careers fairs and discovery days.

 Additional careers support that Year 12 and 13 students receive includes the following: